passepartoutvpn/passepartout/README.md

 both in the main app and the tunnel extension target.

-Make sure to update `Passepartout-iOS/Config.xcconfig` according to your developer account and your identifiers:
+Make sure to update `Config.xcconfig` according to your developer account and your identifiers:

     CFG_TEAM_ID = A1B2C3D4E5
-    CFG_APP_ID = com.example.ios.MyApp
+    CFG_APP_IOS_ID = com.example.ios.MyApp
+    CFG_APP_MACOS_ID = com.example.macos.MyApp
     CFG_GROUP_ID = com.example.MyAppGroup // omit the "group." prefix
+    CFG_APPSTORE_IOS_ID = 1234567890 // optional for development, can be bogus
-    CFG_APPSTORE_ID = 1234567890 // optional for development, can be bogus
+    CFG_APPSTORE_MACOS_ID = 1234567890 // optional for development, can be bogus

-After that, open `Passepartout.xcworkspace` in Xcode and run the `Passepartout-iOS` target.
+After that, open `Passepartout.xcworkspace` in Xcode and run the `Passepartout-iOS` or `Passepartout-macOS` target.

 ## License

-Copyright (c) 2020 Davide De Rosa.
+Copyright (c) 2021 Davide De Rosa.
 All rights reserved.

 This project is licensed under the [GPLv3][license-content].